 In the parable of the rich farmer, Jesus clearly taught the value of eternal things compared to temporal possessions.
 In Luke 12:15 we read, "For a man's life consisteth not in the abundance of the things which he possesseth."
-God calls the man who lays up treasure in this world only a fool.
+God calls a man a fool if he lays up treasure in this world only.
 The most important thing is to be rich toward God.

 The true value of anything can be estimated by its lasting and eternal qualities.
-Material things and worldly pleasures which can be enjoyed only for a few minutes are of little value compared with eternal values.
+Material things and worldly pleasures that can be enjoyed only for a few minutes are of little value compared with eternal values.